 If there’s anything to be learned from color, it’s that it is extremely vast.
 The visual and mental associations are virtually endless.
 We saw this with blue, red and green, as we merely scratched the surface of how those colors speak.
 As we continue to examine color’s significance within culture and business, we will explore the last of the primary colors – yellow.
 From vibrant to mellow, yellow can direct communication in a powerful way.
-Just like any color, understanding its associations is essential to unleashing its fullest potential.
+Just like any color, understanding yellow and its associations is essential to unleashing its fullest potential.

 There are some general, positive associations with yellow that just can’t be ignored.
 From young ages, it is engrained into our minds that yellow is the color of the sun, and what does the sun represent?
 Warmth.
 Light.
 Happiness.
 Over time, we come to associate the color yellow with these things – warmth, light, and happiness – making it an overall positive color.
 Furthermore, yellow is associated with imagination, energy, optimism, glory and respect.